FREE SHIPPING AND RETURNS!

 At the top of every page, you will find a keyword search bar and search links organized by medium, style, collection, size, color, artist, new art and gift center.
 You can either type a category into the keyword search bar or click on the search links to find art listed in that grouping.
 To purchase a piece of art, simply click the "purchase" button at the right of the piece and follow the onscreen directions.

 What forms of payment do you accept?
 Will I be charged tax?

 UGallery accepts Visa, MasterCard, Discover, American Express, PayPal, and Affirm financing.
-Tax is charged on orders shipped anywhere within California or New York.
+Tax is charged on orders shipped within California.

 If I buy a piece of art and then UGallery holds a sale, may I have the discount applied to my purchase?